pierreforstmann/mos/README.md

 It must also be granted the privileges to be granted to the user account that it will create.
 It will also own the SAAS package.

-This account owns elevated privileges and must be managed like a DBA account (ie its password must be restricted to DBA team).
+This account owns elevated privileges and must be managed like a DBA account (i.e. its password must be restricted to DBA team).

-2. SADM: this is the account that must be used by SAAS user: this account will only granted execution privilege on the SAAS package owned by SYSSA.
+2. SADM: this is the account that must be used by SAAS user: this account will only be granted execution privilege on the SAAS package owned by SYSSA.

 ## Setup